The Ichimoku cloud indicator looks complex when we first apply it to our technical charts as it has too many components.

 Prices should be below kumo.

-Let us discuss in details:
+Let us discuss in detail:

 We can also see that chikou may face obstruction from the price bars below it as marked in the chart which indicates that the prices may range bound.

-The downside continues and at the point C we can see that the gap between Kijun Sen and price bar has increased which means that the prices can move up towards Kijun
+The downside continues and at the point C we can see that the gap between Kijun Sen and the price bar has increased which means that the prices can move up towards Kijun

 Prices did move up but it did not break the resistance of Kijun Sen and it bounced back the resistance and continued to fall down.

-The situation is same also at the point E and still it the prices continued to fall down.
+The situation is the same also at point E and still it the prices continued to fall down.

-This is how Ichimoku cloud indicated that the stock is still in downtrend and one should not buy the stock unless it shows some kind of bullish reversal.
+This is how Ichimoku cloud indicated that the stock is still in a downtrend and one should not buy the stock unless it shows some kind of bullish reversal.

 Limitations of Using the Ichimoku Cloud :